saadnasir21/scanparcel/README.md

 The **Scanner** menu also provides a **Dispatch Summary** submenu.
 Choose one of the preset ranges (Last 5 Days, Last Week or Last Month) to generate a sheet named **Dispatch Summary** with total quantities grouped by product for that period.

+You can also choose **Custom Range** to open a sidebar with start and end date pickers and quick options for the last 7 days, the current month or last month.